UCB-stat-159-s22/site/_sources/lectures/environments/conda-envs.md

 In the above, the `--name` value is used internally by Jupyter and can be anything, while you should make the `--display-name` be descriptive, as that's what is shown in the Launcher icons.

+The above command will write a set of files into `~/.local/share/jupyter/kernels/mytestenv` with the information about how to run the kernel, its logo, etc.

 After completing these steps, when you click on the launcher in JupyterLab you should see something like the following:

 ![](launcher-kernels.png)

 You can now use these same techniques to manage as many environments as you need for your new projects.